Water: Mechanical properties

 Liquid water can be assumed to be incompressible for most purposes: its compressibility ranges from 4.4 to 5.1×10^-10 Pa^{−1} in ordinary conditions.
 Even in oceans at 4 km depth, where the pressure is 400 atm, water suffers only a 1.8% decrease in volume.

 The viscosity of water is about 10^{−3} Pa·s or 0.01 poise at 20 C, and the speed of sound in liquid water ranges between 1400 and 1540 m/s depending on temperature.
 Sound travels long distances in water with little attenuation, especially at low frequencies (roughly 0.03 dB/km for 1 kHz), a property that is exploited by cetaceans and humans for communication and environment sensing (sonar).

 Reactivity

-Metallic elements which are more electropositive than hydrogen, particularly the alkali metals and alkaline earth metals such as lithium, sodium, calcium, potassium and cesium displace hydrogen from water, forming hydroxides and releasing hydrogen.
-At high temperatures, carbon reacts with steam to form carbon monoxide and hydrogen.
+Metallic elements which are more electropositive than hydrogen, particularly the alkali metals and, to a lesser extent, alkaline earth metals, displace hydrogen from water, forming hydroxides and releasing hydrogen.

+At high temperatures, coke, a form of carbon, reacts with steam to form carbon monoxide and hydrogen.